noltron000-coursework/reddit-clone/README.md

 	1. [ ] `index` *View* a list of all subreddits
 	1. [ ] `new` *View* subreddit creation page
 	1. [ ] `create` *Actionably* create a subreddit
+		- Make a posts#new route (/posts/new) and template (posts-new.handlebars)
+		- Add form to posts-new template
+		- Make create posts route and check that form data is sending to new route
+		- Add Post model with mongoose
+		- Confirm posts are saving to database
 	1. [ ] `show` *View* a single subreddit in detail
 	1. [ ] `edit` *View* subreddit update-content page
 	1. [ ] `update` *Actionably* update a subreddit